 We’re taught to define Sabbath as a commandment to rest carved on stone, and we’re also taught that Sabbath is the thing we don’t do enough.
-As a former church staffer, I listened to both pastors and congregants talk eagerly about what Sabbath looks like—a worship service and good sermon in the morning, a great meal with family at lunch, followed by a nap or watching a football game on television rather than responding to work emails.
+As a former church staffer, I listened to both pastors and congregants talk eagerly about what Sabbath looks like.
+They described a worship service and good sermon in the morning.
+This was followed by a great meal with family at lunch, then a nap.
+Or maybe watching a football game on television rather than responding to work emails.
 And when that one-day Sabbath failed to offer true rest, there would be talk of an extended Sabbath—a sabbatical with time away from everything to disconnect from the busy and reconnect with the simple.

 Days off are good.
 Vacations are healthy.
 Time away should be celebrated.
 We all need weekends in our weeks.
 But the reality of our lives rarely includes 24 hours of blissful nothing.

-No, our realities far more often look like rushed mornings and unfinished homework meltdowns, missing ingredients essential to dinner time recipes, relentless pings from computers letting us know more work is being added to our overflowing plate, and the ever-present ache of longing to have the conversation or visit the aging family member or simply be held.
+No, our realities far more often look like rushed mornings and unfinished homework.
+It was meltdowns and missing ingredients essential to dinner recipes.
+Reality was relentless pings from computers letting us know more work is being added to our overflowing plate.
+It was the ever-present ache of longing to have the conversation or visit the aging family member or simply be held.

 None of it sounds very holy.
 And none of it sounds like Sabbath.